get-convex/sharded-counter/README.md

 documents before installing the ShardedCounter component, and these should be accounted for.

+The easy version of this is to calculate the value once and add that value, if there aren't active requests happening.
+You can also periodically re-calculate the value and update the counter, if there aren't in-flight requests.

-The tricky part is making sure to merge active updates to counts with old values that you want to backfill.
+The tricky part is handling requests while doing the calculation: making sure to merge active updates to counts with old values that you want to backfill.

 See example code at the bottom of [example/convex/example.ts](example/convex/example.ts).